banrahan/emacs.d/README.md

-This configuration is being used with emacs24 right now.
-I may add emacs23 support soon.
+This configuration is being used with emacs HEAD on os x.